Doctor of Philosophy in Craniofacial Science (PhD)

-There have been remarkable changes in dentistry in the 50+ years since the first class began, and the UBC Faculty of Dentistry has been instrumental in these advances in the oral health sciences.
-The Faculty of Dentistry is particularly well prepared to continue to make significant contributions to our profession’s body of knowledge through our active faculty research, outstanding curriculum and the most technologically advanced dental clinic in the world, the Nobel BioCare Oral Health Centre.
+There have been remarkable changes in dentistry in almost 60 years since the first class began, and the UBC Faculty of Dentistry has been instrumental in these advances in the oral health sciences.
+The Faculty of Dentistry is particularly well prepared to continue to make significant contributions to our profession’s body of knowledge through our active faculty research, outstanding curriculum and amongst the most technologically advanced dental clinics in the world in the world, the Nobel BioCare Oral Health Centre.

 UBC Dentistry is committed to delivering outstanding research-intensive MSc and PhD graduate studies in the field of Craniofacial Science.
 Studies can be done in the areas of population health, oral health-related clinical research including both interventional and observational studies, and basic science research in the areas of biomaterials, cell biology, developmental biology, microbiology and molecular biology.

 Our clinical training programs include endodontics, orthodontics, pediatric dentistry, periodontics, and prosthodontics.
 Specialty training must be completed in combination with an MSc or PhD degree.
 These programs complement our General Practice Residency Program and Oral Medicine and Oral Pathology Residency Program.
 Our combined educational approach ensures that newly graduated clinicians are well prepared to critically evaluate new treatment modalities as they are developed, and participate actively in clinical research.